 Weatherford International’s share price reaction

-Weatherford International released its financial results for fiscal 1Q16 on May 4, 2016.
-On that day, its stock price reacted negatively.
-It fell ~9.3% to $7.25 from the previous day’s close.
-Since the beginning of this year, its share price is down ~16%.
+Weatherford International (WFT) released its financial results for 2Q16 on July 27, 2016.
+On that day, its stock price reacted negatively, falling by ~3.7% to $5.73 from the previous day’s close.
+Since the beginning of the year, its share price has fallen by ~34%.

-Schlumberger (SLB) released its financial information for fiscal 1Q16 on April 21.
-Its share price fell ~2% on the day of the earnings release.
+Schlumberger (SLB), which released its financial information for 2Q16 on July 21, saw a ~1% fall in its share price on the day of the earnings release.

 Next, we’ll discuss Wall Street analysts’ targets for Weatherford International.